ATI-Wuhan/WhatieSDK_iOS/README.md

 ```

-### 9.4 Stream Light
+### 9.4 Smooth/Stream Light Mode for the RGB Light Bulbs

-#### 9.4.1 Update Stream Light Color
+#### 9.4.1 Update Smooth/Stream Light Color
-You can update the color for a specific stream light by the following method:
+You can update the color for a specific smooth/stream light by the following method:

 ```objc
 -(void)updateStreamLightColor{